Student Success Stories: Sam Lema

 The Commonwealth Honors Program (CHP) at BCC offers tremendous opportunities now, and in the future, for highly motivated students looking to challenge themselves intellectually.

 CHP allows you, no matter what your discipline or program, to create customized experiences that meet your own interests and needs.
-By working one-on-one with faculty, Honors you will help you craft intellectually stimulating experiences and projects that point towards future goals.
+By working one-on-one with faculty, Honors will help you craft intellectually stimulating experiences and projects that point towards future goals.
 These mentor relationships can enhance your experience at the College and make yourself a more attractive candidate for transfer to selective four-year institutions.

 If you choose to complete the program requirements and graduate as Commonwealth Honors Scholars, you are guaranteed admission to the Commonwealth Honors Programs at any Massachusetts public college or university.
 Honors students are not required to complete these graduation requirements, however, and may participate in a choice of experiences.